gommehdnet/cheetah/README.md

 [![Patch and Build](https://github.com/gommehdnet/cheetah-1.19/actions/workflows/build.yml/badge.svg)](https://github.com/gommehdnet/cheetah-1.19/actions/workflows/build.yml)

-This is a fork of PaperSpigot tailored for the use at GommeHD.net
+This is a fork of Paper tailored for the use at GommeHD.net

 ## How to build
 - Clone this repository